How to Use GPT-5.2 for Video Translation [2026 Guide]

 Tone"Keep the tone informal and witty." / "Professional and reassuring."

-Register"Use formal German; no slang." / "Casual, like a friend explaining."
+Register"Use formal German; no slang." / "Casual, like a friend explaining over coffee."

-Content type"Product launch—emphasize excitement." / "Tutorial—clear and step-by-step."
+Content type"Product launch—emphasize excitement and benefits." / "Tutorial—clear and step-by-step."

 Keep instructions to one or two short sentences.
-GPT-5.2 applies them consistently across the script, which reduces the need for manual rewrites.
+GPT-5.2 applies them consistently across the script, which significantly reduces the need for manual rewrites after the translation is generated.

 Cost and Credits: What to Expect

 GPT-5.2 is a premium model: it uses more credits per minute than lighter models like Gemini or DeepSeek on VideoDubber.
-Exact usage depends on video length, number of target languages, and your plan.
+This is because GPT-5.2 processes more context and produces higher-quality, nuance-aware outputs that require more compute.

-• Rough rule of thumb: expect roughly 1.5–2× the credit consumption of a standard model for the same video; check VideoDubber's pricing page or dashboard for current rates.
+• Rough rule of thumb: expect roughly 1.5–2x the credit consumption of a standard model for the same video length.

-• For high-volume, cost-sensitive workflows (e.g. dozens of support videos in many languages), using GPT-5.2 only for priority content and a faster/cheaper model for the rest is a common approach.
+• For high-volume, cost-sensitive workflows (e.g. dozens of support videos in many languages), using GPT-5.2 only for priority hero content and a faster/cheaper model for the rest is a common and recommended approach.

 FactorImpact on credits